TetsuakiBaba/emailist/README.md

 * unsubscribe.php (unsubscribe from email list)

 ## Deployment
 * You can deploy this system on a web server that supports php and sqlite.
-In that case, please place emailist.db in a location that is not accessible to general users. emaillist.db is a somewhat complicated procedure if you place it outside of the service root, as you will need to change all the paths in the php code to load emailist.db.
-We recommend using .htaccess to restrict access at this time.
+In that case, please place emailist.db in a location that is not accessible to general users.
+The location of emailist.db can be specified at once from settings.php.